 flauto 3 = Quray

 Quray: amplified.
 Provided upon request.

-Premiered by USC Thornton Symphony Orchestra on February 28, 2020, in Los Angeles, CA.
+Premiered by Nina Shekhar, quray, and the USC Thornton Symphony Orchestra on February 28, 2020, in Los Angeles, CA.

 Bolghar is an ancient city located in Tatarstan, Russia, from as early as the 8th Century, and a UNESCO World Heritage Site.
 Although the present-day Tatar capital is Kazan, many Tatars consider Bolghar to show a glimpse of their ancient Muslim Bulgar way of life.

 I visited Bolghar a couple years ago, in the summertime, for my sister’s wedding, which was in a beautiful big white mosque, not far from an archaeological museum.
 The place itself is located on the left side of the Volga River.
 It’s a beautiful town, surrounded by some forest, woods and fields.
 Its beauty comes from its monuments, temples, museums, mosques, and its proximity to nature.
 People also live there, leading private lives.
 They work at the museums, or they just live there.
 Some of the population keep livestock, like chickens.
 The city is a combination of everything; you may see a modern car there, and then a person riding a horse as well — not just for tourists, but because they keep horses.
 I wouldn’t call it eclectic in a loud way, because there isn’t a lot of noise or activity.
 No, it’s very spacious, with large distances between buildings.
 It’s filled with green, with trees and gardens.